wini-rs/wini-website/src/pages/doc/pages/directory_structure/files_at_root.md

 Therefore, a legitimate question is:

 When you are "using" a package in one of your script, which files should it send back in the head ?
-And this is exactly what `packages-files.toml` tries to solve: specifying which files should be included in the head when "using" a pacakge.
+And this is exactly what `packages-files.toml` tries to solve: specifying which files should be included in the head when "using" a package.
 This can be javascript files like stylesheets.

 Most of the times, you won't have to touch this file because the question of "which files to include?" will be asked to you when using `wini js-add`